Call for Presentations

 Looking Beyond the Horizon

-The focus of this panel track is looking into the future and may include tracks such as aging population, senior/active living, medical planning, strategic and long-term planning, autonomous vehicles, and current and future trends (medical marijuana, sober homes/rehab/opioids, historical monuments and community symbols, 1st Amendment issues and sign regulations, charter schools and education planning, affordable and Missing Middle housing policy, home rule issues, property rights and agency oversight).
+The focus of this panel track is looking into the future and may include tracks such as ageing population, senior/active living, medical planning, strategic and long-term planning, autonomous vehicles, and current and future trends (medical marijuana, sober homes/rehab/opioids, historical monuments and community symbols, 1st Amendment issues and sign regulations, charter schools and education planning, affordable and Missing Middle housing policy, home rule issues, property rights and agency oversight).

 Placemaking in Paradise

 This panel track centers on placemaking and the different facets that contribute to it.
 Topics can include CRAs, redevelopment, repurposing, arts, culture, economic development, transportation (including driverless cars, mass transit, airports, rail, water taxi, bicycle planning, ports, walkability, streetscapes, street/roadway design, green highways and streets), complete streets, transportation-oriented development, and form-based code.

 Changes in Latitude

 This panel track allows for a broad range of sessions including general planning, soft skills (such as lessons learned, career development, interviewing skills, plan-making, data collection, community engagement techniques, good speaking skills, writing and drafting pitfalls, technical tools and mapping, project finance, involvement in professional associations and professional growth), and technology.